Logarithmic Density of Rank $\geq 1$ and Rank $\geq 2$ Genus-2 Jacobians and Applications to Hyperelliptic Curve Cryptography: Main results

 By \cite{tengely_thesis}*{Section 4.2}, we know that its Jacobian has rank $1$ and is generated by the divisor class $[\infty_+-\infty_-]$.
 This curve corresponds to $\ua = (1,18,75,120,120,72,28) \in \cU^{\infty}(\mathbb Q)$ and hence $\alpha_{\ua}$ has infinite order, from which we deduce that $\alpha_{\mathrm{univ}}$ is non-torsion in $\mathcal J(\cU^\infty)$.

 \begin{remark} For the remaining $15$ choices of $h(x)\in\{0,1\}^4$, we ran an explicit search in the \href{https://www.lmfdb.org/Genus2Curve/Q/}{LMFDB}.
 For each such $h(x)$ we found at least one specialization $\ua\in\cU^\infty(\Q)$ for which the associated genus-$2$ curve has Jacobian of analytic rank $1$ and trivial torsion subgroup.
 In all cases, the corresponding sextic satisfies the condition $c=4a_6+h_3^2\in(\Q^\times)^2$, ensuring that the two points at infinity are $\Q$-rational.
-For brevity, we do not list these additional examples here. \end{remark}
+For brevity, we do not list these additional examples here but they are recorded in \cite{OnlineComplement}*{remark22\_examples.md file}. \end{remark}

 We now turn the geometric input above into a quantitative statement for integral models of bounded height.
 The key point is that, for a curve $C/\Q$ given by an integral model \eqref{eq:booker-weierstrass}, any torsion specialization $\alpha_a\in J_a(\Q)$ has order bounded in terms of the height of the model.
 We need the following technical result.